Rutuja177/-ContractAI-Assistant/README.md

 An innovative tool designed to streamline the review process of legal documents, the ContractAI Assistant is built to enhance efficiency and accuracy in identifying and suggesting necessary amendments in legal texts.

-### Features:

-- **Document Upload:** Users can easily upload legal documents into the system for analysis.
-- **Clause Review:** The tool meticulously reviews each clause within the document, identifying non-standard terms, unacceptable clauses, and other areas requiring attention.
-- **Suggested Amendments:** Based on the review, the tool proposes actionable changes to ensure compliance and standardization.
-- **Update Facility:** Users can directly make updates to their documents based on the provided reviews, ensuring their legal documents are up to standard.

 ### How It Works:

-1. **Upload:** Users start by uploading the document to the dashboard.
 2. **Review:** The AI tool scans and reviews the document, identifying areas for improvement.
 3. **Amendments:** The tool displays suggested amendments for each identified issue.
-4. **Update:** Users can make the necessary changes directly through the interface based on the suggestions.
+4. **Update:** Users can select the readline and make the necessary changes directly through the interface based on the suggestions.

 ### Tools Used: